About Nick The Local Restaurant Owner

 Do you love coming to Kelsey’s for some delicious pizza?
 Well, now you can meet the local restaurant owner behind your favorite restaurant.
 Meet Nick, the owner of Kelsey’s.

 Born and raised of Greek parents in Sudbury, Ontario, Canada, Nick comes from a tradition of determination.
 To understand Nick, it helps to know that his father Petros left his native Greek village in 1956 with a mission.
 That was to beat his brother to Sudbury to find one very special, young Greek woman living there, named Maria.

 To make the proverbial long story short, Petros did find Maria and soon married her.
-Nick, and his two siblings, are the product of that marriage, still going strong today.
+Nick and his two siblings are the product of that marriage, which is still going strong today.